dhashe/vidsteps/README.md

 vidsteps has been tested on Linux, MacOS, and Windows.
 On all platforms, ffmpeg must be installed through a native package manager. pip will take care of the rest.

+This package is not available on PyPI right now because it depends on the development version of moviepy, and PyPI doesn't allow packages to do that.
+Hopefully this will change if/when moviepy does another release.

 ## Help text

 ```